MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/unlock-bitlocker.md

 ```

 ### -RecoveryKeyPath
-Specifies the path to a recovery key.
+Specifies the path to a folder where recovery keys are stored.
-The key stored in the specified path acts as a protector for the volume encryption.
+The key stored in the specified path, if found, acts as a protector for the volume encryption.

 ```yaml
 Type: String